codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/products/quick-start-product-dashboard.md

   max-width="60%"
 %}

 You can use the integrated insights in the Product Dashboard—such as Git commit history and feature tracking—to evaluate the changes.
-Based on this information, you can decide whether to promote the changes and the version across environments.
-The next set of quick starts will guide you through promotions.
+Based on this information, you can decide whether to promote the changes and the version across environments, which is covered in the next set of quick starts.

 Additionally, you can:

 * **View application dependencies and their versions**
   This helps trace which versions of dependencies are included in a particular deployment.
-* **Compare dependency versions across environments** For example, you can verify whether the version deployed in a staging environment matches the one in production, which is useful for identifying inconsistencies or issues in specific environments.
+* **Compare dependency versions across environments**
+  For example, you can verify whether the version deployed in a staging environment matches the one in production, which is useful for identifying inconsistencies or issues in specific environments.